Trust Centre Where your data lives

 Primary cloud infrastructure

+Entity: Amazon Web Services (AWS), UK region (London, eu-west-2).
 Purpose: Compute, database, object storage, secrets management, scheduled jobs, and backups.
 Hosts the Cogent Clinic application and all customer account data and audit logs.
 Location of processing: United Kingdom.
 Data categories: Stream A (clinician account data, audit logs, subscription metadata).
-Stream B (de-identified, tokenised clinical content at rest, and ciphertext of session transcripts that the provider cannot read).
+Stream B (de-identified, tokenised clinical content at rest; the placeholder mapping and session transcripts stored encrypted at rest under a Cogent-held key in AWS Key Management Service (KMS), with access least-privilege and logged).
 Safeguards: Data Processing Addendum in place.
 ISO 27001, SOC 2 Type II, and Cyber Essentials Plus certifications held by the provider.
 Provider does not access customer content except to provide the service.
 Audit-plane logging enabled.
 IAM principle of least privilege enforced.
 Onward transfers: None for clinical content.
 Account metadata may transit to provider support channels in limited support cases, governed by the provider's DPA.

-Purpose: Provides the large-language-model inference used to generate draft clinical documentation, folder-scoped reflective-thinking chat replies, formulation-suggestion proposals, and documentation-completeness checks.
+Entity: Anthropic (large-language-model provider), accessed through Amazon Bedrock in the AWS UK region (eu-west-2).
+Anthropic is not given direct access to a Cogent account; it is reached only as the model served through Bedrock.
+Purpose: Provides the large-language-model inference used to generate draft clinical documentation, folder-scoped reflective-thinking chat replies, formulation sections drawn from the clinician's own content, documentation-completeness checks, and text extraction from clinician-uploaded handwritten notes.
 Location of processing: United Kingdom.
 Data categories: Tokenised, de-identified clinical content only.
 Patient-identifying details are replaced with placeholders on the clinician's device before transmission, so no direct patient identifiers reach the inference path in the normal course of operation.
 Safeguards: Inference-only contractual posture: customer content is not used to train or fine-tune any model.
 Model provider holds ISO 27001:2022 and ISO 42001 certifications; SOC 2 Type I and II.
 Provider's Data Processing Addendum is in force, incorporating UK IDTA v B.1.0 for UK GDPR transfers and EU SCCs Modules 2/3 for EU transfers; 48-hour breach notification from provider to customer; 15-day objection period for new sub-processors; annual audit rights; 30-day data deletion on termination.
 Cloud-hosted inference-service DPA remains the primary instrument for the processor relationship; model-provider DPA is defensive documentation.
 Onward transfers: None.

 Live session speech-to-text